HardenChris/reading-notes/README.md

 1. Rome was not built in a day.
 Amything worth having is worth working for and should be built with time and effort.
 2. There is a famous quote on the invention of the lightbulb in which Edison shows that a failure isnt really a fialure if you learn form it and move forward.
 The Quote is:
 >"I didnt fail, I just found 10,000 ways to not make a light bulb"
-4. Personally when I joined the military I wasnt sure I would pass MArine Corps Bootcamp but eventually I did and excelled at many differnt areas including holding a lleadership position for alot of time there. imes get hard but if you can put one fooot in front of the other then it isnt over.
+4. Personally when I joined the military I wasnt sure I would pass Marine Corps bootcamp, but eventually I did and excelled at many differnt areas including holding a leadership position for alot of my time there.
+When times get hard if you can put one foot in front of the other then it isnt over.